 Limited access to Big Data creates new digital divides

 In addition to the problems of data excess, another common misconception surrounding Big Data is that it is an inherently more democratic paradigm of research (see Baack, 2015).
 Such a fallacy is based on the widespread assumption that individuals, businesses, and/or governments all have equal access to data.
-However, as has been pointed out numerous times before (boyd and Crawford, 2011; Andrejevic, 2013), this utopian version of data equality does not reflect reality.
+However, as has been pointed out numerous times before (boyd and Crawford, 2011; Andrejevic, 2013, Zelenkauskaite and Bucy, 2016), this utopian version of data equality does not reflect reality.
 Social media data is rarely free or accessible to the general public.
-Indeed, popular services such as Twitter and Facebook use APIs to restrict access to their data “firehose”, with usually only to those who are able to pay.
+Indeed, popular services such as Twitter and Facebook use APIs to restrict access to their data “firehose”, with permission usually only granted to those who are able to pay.
 Individuals and smaller organisations therefore face significant economic barriers as the cost of data access is often too prohibitive.
 Citing a recent independent academic study that used social media data, Dixon et. al noted that in order to obtain data from Twitter the researchers in question ‘paid thousands of dollars and signed a contract that prevented them from sharing data with others’ (2015: 298).
-Conversely, larger and more established organisations such as Nielsen and BARB have ongoing and long-standing contracts with Twitter through which they are able to access large quantities of data (Nielsen, 2012). he high cost of access to data ultimately works in the favour of established firms such as Nielsen and BARB who have the necessary economic power and industrial alliances in place.espite the increasing barriers of access to information for individuals and smaller companies, there is evidence to suggest that networks and producers are finding ways to complement if not bypass their long-standing relationships with ratings providers by turning to Big Data and social media analytics on a more ad hoc basis.
+Conversely, larger and more established organisations such as Nielsen and BARB have ongoing and long-standing contracts with Twitter through which they are able to access large quantities of data (Nielsen, 2012).
+The high cost of access to data thus ultimately works in the favour of established firms such as Nielsen and BARB who already have the necessary economic power and industrial alliances firmly in place.

+It is worth noting that in the context of the television industry this data/digital divide has always existed, with firms such as Nielsen and BARB restricting their data to a limited number of (paying) clients.
+Rather than increasing this divide, it could be argued that Big Data has created new opportunities to bridge this data gap.
+Indeed, despite the increasing barriers of access to information for individuals and smaller companies, there is evidence to suggest that networks and producers are finding ways to complement if not bypass their long-standing relationships with ratings providers by turning to Big Data and social media analytics on a more ad hoc basis.
 A notable example of this occurred when the producers of Being Mary Jane (BET, 2013 - ) decided to conduct their own research using Adobe Social; a relatively inexpensive and widely available social analytics software programme.
 In taking this step, the network was surprised to discover a high degree of interest in one of the series’ more peripheral characters, Avery (played by Robinne Lee).
 According to the network’s senior director of social media, this discovery led them to ‘amp up [their] coverage of [the character] from a content perspective’ (Lespinasse, in Kuchinskas, 2014).
 While it was far too late to change the direction of main narrative in order to reflect this discovery, the network was still able to re-cut commercials and create other original promotions as a way to capitalise on these insights.
 Although this particular example refers to a promotion rather a programme that has been affected by the availability of social media analytics, it still represents an important development.
 As Jonathan Gray has demonstrated in his study of media paratexts, Show Sold Separately (2010), ancillary texts such as promotions play an important role in framing our understanding and interpretation of the primary text.